kiraware/paspybin/docs/tutorials.md

 ### delete

-delete is used to delete paste.
-Read delete [reference](reference/api.md/#paspybin.api.Paste.delete) for more details.
+delete is used to delete paste owned by a user.
+Read delete
+[reference](reference/api.md/#paspybin.api.Paste.delete)
+for more details.